sudorandom/kmcd.dev/content/posts/2024/connectrpc/index.md

 gRPC-Web doesn't fix the "this doesn't look like any HTTP API I've ever seen" issue that I have with gRPC in general.
 In other words, I want to be able to send a normal cURL example to someone. gRPC-Web doesn't work for that without special gRPC-specific clients or tooling.

 Additionally, I don't like how gRPC-Web is typically deployed.
 You usually are forced into a proxy that can convert gRPC into gRPC-Web.
 Instead, I prefer the gRPC-Web implementation to sit alongside the actual gRPC server.
-The protocol isn't so different from the normal gRPC version so it shouldn't be too much work to add support to existing gRPC server implementations...
-But that takes time and effort, and I did say that this solution is practical.
+The protocol isn't so different from the normal gRPC version so it shouldn't be too much work to add support to existing gRPC server implementations.
+I know that the popular gRPC library [tonic](https://docs.rs/tonic/latest/tonic/) supports [gRPC-Web](https://docs.rs/tonic-web/latest/tonic_web/) out of the box.

 ## gRPC Transcoding
 The idea with transcoding is to annotate your protobuf service methods with HTTP verbs and path patterns that can map a more REST-like API to gRPC.
-Many solutions allow you to provide a separate config file so you arent required to have the HTTP annotations making a mess of your protobuf files.
+Many solutions allow you to provide a separate config file so you aren't required to have the HTTP annotations making a mess of your protobuf files.
 [Google has a service](https://cloud.google.com/endpoints/docs/grpc/transcoding) that can use this mapping and provide a REST-like API on top of your gRPC service. and several gRPC proxies can do this kind of transcoding as well like [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) and [envoy](https://www.envoyproxy.io).

 Here's a simple version of what the annotations can look like:
 ```protobuf